Pug2025/SmartTeamTracker/outputs/brand/smart-team-tracker-brand-context.md

 - **Small-size legibility is the #1 test.** The icon must be readable at 32 px on a phone home screen and as a favicon.
 If a concept fails at 32 px, it fails.
 - Logo must work on pure black (`#000000`) first; light-background version is secondary.
+- **Every deliverable needs a transparent background** (PNG with alpha) — never baked onto white.
 - Portrait-phone context: most users only ever see this brand on a phone screen.
-- No mascots, no photorealistic renders as the primary mark, no gradients that band on cheap screens.
+- No mascots, no photorealistic renders as the primary mark.
+Gradients/bevels in the approved chrome style are fine; keep them smooth (no banding) and simplify detail at small sizes.
-- Vector-first: primary deliverables should be describable/reproducible as SVG.
 - The word "Smart" must not visually dominate — the emphasis balance across the three words should be even, or lean on "Team Tracker" with "Smart" as the modifier.

 ## 9. Motifs worth exploring (suggestions, not requirements)